 Frequently Asked Questions

-Q: But won't food rewards make my horse pushy?
+Q: But won’t my horse always say “no”?

-No, food manners are a fundamental part of positive reinforcement training and it's the first thing we work on when transitioning any horse to food rewards.
-So fear not, your horse will be well behaved around food, if not better.
+No, food manners are a fundamental part of force-free horsemanship and it's the first thing we work on when transitioning any horse to food rewards.
+Even food aggressive horses can be rehabilitated using food in a Force Free manner.
+So fear not, your horse will be well behaved around food, if not better than before!

 Q: Do I need my own horse & equipment?

-You will need your own horse & equipment for a zoom consult.
+You will need your own horse & equipment for a remote consult.

 For personal lessons where I travel to you, you'll need your own horse but equipment can be provided for you.